A geometric approach to counting norms in cyclic extensions of function fields: Introduction

-Our strategy for the proof of the above theorem is a twisted Grothendieck Lefschetz formula inspired by \cite{jordan}.
-Recently this formula was independently in \cite{rowi} and generalized in \cite{kevin}.
+Our strategy for the proof of Theorem 1 is a twisted Grothendieck Lefschetz formula inspired by work in \cite{jordan}.
+This formula was independently in \cite{rowi} and generalized in \cite{kevin}.
 In a different direction a similar formula was proved for ramified coverings \cite{gadish}.

-\textbf{Acknowledgments} The author would like to thank Jordan Ellenberg for suggesting this project, helpful discussions on the subject matter of this paper and comments on improving the presentation of this manuscript.
+\textbf{Acknowledgments} The author would like to thank Jordan Ellenberg for suggesting this project, and helpful discussions on the subject matter of this paper.